 So what if you intend to create a minimalist business instead?
 What does that even mean?
 In this article I’ll outline what a minimalist business is, how I’ve ingrained it into mine and how you can for yours.

 What is a minimalist business?

 “Minimalism is a mindset rather than a blind purge.
 If something is useful or pleasurable, you keep it.
 If it’s not, then you consider scrapping it.” – Paul Jarvis

-Within this context, a minimalist business makes sure every decision, piece of software and process is useful, or enjoyable.
+Put simply, a minimalist business makes sure every decision, piece of software and process is useful, or enjoyable.
 If not, it’s removed to make room for the things that are.

 Something akin to the slow business movement, a minimalist business focuses on conscious choices that benefit the business and the people working in it.
-It’s uncomplicated, intentional and simple in the best sense of the word.
+It’s uncomplicated, intentional, and simple in the best sense of the word.

 Why a minimalist business is important

 The most powerful thing you can do with your business is to create something that’s 100% true to your vision.